mgwalker/mgwalker.github.io/src/readme.md

   only with our partners for a fairly short time and sometimes when we leave, it can feel like we didn't do anything.
 But government is a very long game, and the small things we do today will ripple for years to come.
 - Celebrate our entire team.
-We do great work here at 18F and we should acknowledge and celebrate our accomplishments.
+We should acknowledge and celebrate our accomplishments together.

 ### Hobbies and interests